-- Richard R. Spore, III (Memphis) has been appointed chair of the Real Estate & Debt Finance Practice Group, succeeding Cynthia (Cindy) N. Sellers, who served in this role for eight years.
+- Richard R. Spore, III (Memphis) has been appointed chair of the Real Estate & Debt Financing Practice Group, succeeding Cynthia (Cindy) N. Sellers, who served in this role for eight years.

 - Lauren Gaffney (Nashville) has been selected to serve as the new Entry Level Hiring Partner.
 Gaffney succeeds Shelley R. Thomas, who served in the role for the last three years.

 - Lara A. Flatau (Nashville) has been selected to serve as the new Working Parents Committee Chair.
 Flatau succeeds Leslie M. Ford who previously served in the role.